AL06

 Possible Causes

-Insufficient fuel in main or day tank, Faulty SDMO fuel level sensor, Wiring fault between fuel level sensor and controller, Air ingress due to empty suction line
+Insufficient fuel in the main or day tank, faulty SDMO fuel level sensor, wiring fault between the fuel level sensor and controller, or air ingress due to an empty suction line.

 How to Fix / Troubleshooting